cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

 - Because of the `--dry-run` parameter this will only generate a yaml and does not create the **Secret** itself.

 - Now open the file `ads-db-secret.yaml` and add the proper labels for component and modul.
-Add `type: Opaque` and also remove the `creationTimestamp`.
+Also remove the `creationTimestamp`.
 Save the changes.

+- Add top level entry `type: Opaque`.

 - Now call `kubectl apply -f ads-db-secret.yaml` to create the **Secret**.